Can I take Mounjaro and Insulin together?

 Pancreatitis

-Stop using this medicine and seek immediate medical help if you experience severe, persistent abdominal pain that may radiate to your back, as this can be a sign of acute pancreatitis.
+Stop using Mounjaro and seek immediate medical help if you experience severe, persistent stomach pain (which may radiate to your back), as this can be a sign of acute pancreatitis.

 Food and drink warnings